 However, Martin County must be your primary residence and you must only be registered

 here.
-By law, you cannot be registered in two places at once.
+Federal law states you cannot be registered to vote in

 do I register if I do not have a permanent address?

 your temporary address and notify the Supervisor of Elections office when you have

 a permanent address.
 If you no longer maintain or do not plan to have a permanent

 address in Martin County, but intend to remain a resident of this county, you may

 use the main office address of the Supervisor of Elections.
 This address is

 135 SE Martin Luther King, Jr. Boulevard, Stuart, FL 34994.